 Country Director (China, Mongolia and Korea)

-Mr Bert Hofman, a Dutch National, is the World Bank's Country Director for China, Mongolia and Korea in the East Asia and Pacific Region, based in Beijing since 2014, his 3rd tour of working on China since the early 1990s.
-He is leading a team that is managing the World Bank’s largest loan portfolio and directs an extensive analytical and advisory program with China and Mongolia, and a growing knowledge partnership with Korea.
-Prior to his present assignment, Mr. Hofman was the World Bank's Chief Economist for the East Asia and Pacific Region and Director, Singapore Office from 201114.
-As regional chief economist he led a team to analyze key trends and policy issues across East Asia and the Pacific and as Director Singapore he helped build a partnership that focuses on expanding investment in infrastructure in emerging economies.
-Before moving to Singapore, Mr. Hofman was the Country Director for the Philippines, responsible for a growing portfolio of projects and advisory services to the Philippines government.
-Mr. Hofman has accumulated more than 23 years of experience in the World Bank, 18 of which in the East Asia region.
-Among others, Mr. Hofman was Lead Economist for China and for Indonesia and country economist for Mongolia and Namibia.
+Mr Bert Hofman, a Dutch National, is the World Bank's Country Director for China, Mongolia and Korea.
+Based in Beijing since 2014, this is his third tour working on China since the early 1990s.
+Mr Hofman is leading a team that is managing the World Bank’s largest loan portfolio and directs an extensive analytical and advisory program with China and Mongolia, and a growing knowledge partnership with Korea.
+Prior to his present assignment, Mr Hofman was the World Bank's Chief Economist for the East Asia and Pacific Region and Director, Singapore Office from 2011–14.
+As regional chief economist he led a team to analyse key trends and policy issues across East Asia and the Pacific.
+As Director Singapore he helped build a partnership that focuses on expanding investment in infrastructure in emerging economies.
+Before moving to Singapore, Mr Hofman was the Country Director for the Philippines, responsible for a growing portfolio of projects and advisory services to the Philippines government.
+Mr Hofman has accumulated more than 23 years of experience in the World Bank, 18 in the East Asia region.
+Mr. Hofman was Lead Economist for China and for Indonesia and country economist for Mongolia and Namibia.
 He had also worked on Brazil, South Africa, Russia, Zambia, and Namibia in his earlier years with the Bank.
 Prior to joining the World Bank, Mr. Hofman worked at the Kiel Institute of World Economics in Germany, the Organization for Economic Cooperation and Development (OECD) in Paris, and NMB Bank in the Netherlands (now ING).
-Mr. Hofman holds a degree in economics of Erasmus University Rotterdam and studied at the Christian Albrechts University, Kiel.
+Mr Hofman holds a degree in economics of Erasmus University Rotterdam and studied at the Christian Albrechts University, Kiel.